Is myopia a disability?

-The Social Security Administration and most disability insurance policies define a disability as a condition that prevents a person from accomplishing one or more activities of daily living (ADLs).
+Generally, a disability is defined as a condition that prevents a person from accomplishing one or more activities of daily living.
 The vision problems caused by myopia usually are easily corrected with prescription eyeglasses or contact lenses.
 And while some people may not consider wearing corrective lenses to be "normal," having to wear them is certainly not a disability.

 Myopia also is not considered a visual impairment.
-That's because a visual impairment is defined as reduced vision that cannot be corrected by usual means, namely corrective lenses.
-Visual impairments are typically caused by disease, trauma, and congenital or degenerative conditions.
+That's because a visual impairment generally is defined as reduced vision that cannot be corrected by usual means, such as eyeglasses or contact lenses.
+Visual impairments typically are caused by disease, trauma, and congenital or degenerative conditions.

 Other refractive errors that affect vision but are not diseases or disabilities are farsightedness and astigmatism.
 As with myopia, vision problems caused by farsightedness and astigmatism typically can be fully corrected with eyeglasses and contact lenses.

-Myopes (nearsighted people) see near objects clearly but their distant vision is blurred.
+A person with myopia sees near objects clearly but distant objects appear blurry.
 A person with farsightedness (also called hyperopia) typically sees distant objects clearly but has trouble with objects that are close up.
 Astigmatism causes a distorted appearance of objects at all distances.
 They appear as elongated shapes with blurry, streaked or stretched borders.

 Vision conditions can progress over time to a point where they may affect a person's daily life more seriously.
 For example, severe nearsightedness known as high myopia is associated with complications like glaucoma, cataracts and retinal detachment.